AWA? No fuckin' way!

 The employer can ask to change your roster and only give you 24 hours warning (for which you can read: any time during the day before).

-consistently say, "No," to an employer when they ask to change my roster, they have every right to say that I am not being a good employee for them and can therefore sack me.
+Now, this means that if I consistently say, "No," to an employer when they ask to change my roster, they have every right to say that I am not being a good employee for them and can therefore sack me.
 Naturally this point wasn't mentioned during the speech.

 The other point that wasn't really elaborated on was that an AWA is a three year contract.